Background Image for Header:

-Please note: Test results will be available within three-to-five days after testing from QLabs.
-If you receive a positive result prior to being notified by a student notification email, you are required to let the College know you have tested positive for COVID-19 at PSC-Cares@mail.wvu.edu
+If you test positive outside of the University process you are required to let the University know you have tested positive for COVID-19 at PSCstudentexperience@mail.wvu.edu

 What’s the difference between isolation and quarantine?

-The College uses the terms “isolation” and “quarantine” for those who have COVID-19 related matters.
+The University uses the terms “isolation” and “quarantine” for those who have COVID-19 related matters.

 Isolation is avoiding contact with others for at least 10 days after your testing date, as directed by the local health department.
-If you live in a residence hall, you will move to Davis Hall.
+If you live in a residence hall, you will move to on campus spaces identified as isolation spaces.
 You should not be on campus for class or work at any point during this period, and you must remain in isolation until you are medically cleared.
 You are likely in isolation due to a positive COVID-19 test result.

 Quarantine is avoiding contact with others to the furthest extent possible for the next 14 days, as directed by the local health department.
 You should not be on campus for class or work at any point during this period.
 You are likely in quarantine because you’ve been considered a close contact of someone who tested positive for COVID-19.

-- You will be contacted by the Mineral County Health Department and Student Health and provided isolation guidelines, medical guidance and begin contact tracing efforts.
-Student Health will work with the Mineral County Health Department to support contact tracing and with the Residence Life and Maintenance Departments to coordinate closure and cleaning of any affected areas.
+- You will be contacted by the Mineral County Health Department and/or the Dean of Student Experience Office and provided isolation guidelines, medical guidance and begin contact tracing efforts.

 - Please be prepared to provide accurate information for the contact tracing process so we can work quickly to notify close contacts (those who have been within 6 feet of you for more than 15 minutes) and mitigate further spread of COVID-19.
 It may help to review your calendar and travel to remember locations and close contacts.
 If it helps, write this down so you can give the most accurate picture to those conducting the contact tracing process.